-It took a while, but VR is here – and with it a wide range of VR headsets for designers and artists to get creative with.
+Looking to invest in one of the best VR headsets around?
+This guide is here to help.
+It took a while, but virtual reality is definitely here – and it's only going to get more popular.
+There's a wide range of VR headsets for designers and artists to get creative with.

-The first untethered holographic computer, HoloLens overlays different CG elements onto the transparent screen in front of each eye to create real-looking 3D holograms.
+An untethered holographic computer, the HoloLens overlays different CG elements onto the transparent screen in front of each eye to create real-looking 3D holograms.
 HoloLens is perfect for experiences that benefit from mixing the real world with the virtual – from seeing how a chair would look in your living room to highly empathetic social experiences, such as meeting a hero or figure from the news.

 HoloLens can really read a room.
 Not only can it identify what an object is, it can tell what material it’s made from.
 It features 12 sensors including four environment-understanding cameras and four microphones, and includes spatial sound, gaze tracking, gesture input and voice support.

-The Vive comes with two handheld controllers, meaning greater capability for menus, navigation and gesture recognition.
+The VIVE comes with two handheld controllers, meaning greater capability for menus, navigation and gesture recognition.
 The headset also sports a front-facing camera, giving designers the ability to build the real world into games or experiences.
-And if you feel like you'll need something even more powerful, then the duel OLED running HTC Vive Pro will soon be on the market, too.
+And if you feel like you'll need something even more powerful, try the duel OLED running HTC Vive Pro.

 Much like the HTC Vive, the Oculus Rift requires a wired connection to a high-spec (and often very expensive) gaming PC, running Windows 7 or higher, but the payoff is the ability to create processing-heavy interactive experiences and games.

 When it first launched, the Rift couldn’t do room-scale VR (so users had to sit, or stand still).
 But recent updates bringing in an additional low-latency constellation tracking system means users can now walk around – just be aware, not all users will have this capability.